 - 2 seaside piers

-- One of the driest countries in the UK
+- One of the driest counties in the UK

-- 403 square km or outstanding natural beauty
+- 403 square km of outstanding natural beauty

-- As Britain's most easterly point we are the first to greet the sun
+- As the UK’s most easterly point, we are the first to see the sunrise

 - Suffolk has a population of 730,100